Disappearance of Rui Pedro Teixeira Mendonça: Criticism and controversies

-Mendonça's defense
+Prosecution

 Filomena Teixeira said that police did not investigate members of the family, neighbors and Dias' car, in which witnesses said they saw Mendonça go into.
 She also said she was sexually harassed by one of the investigators."In the Judiciary Police they were incompetent at first, the case was very badly treated.
 It was the worst nightmare I could have.
 I was alone fighting against incompetent people.
 They even told me that they weren't ready for these kind of things.
 How is that possible? (...)
 At the time they didn't do anything.
 They said [that I couldn't] go to the hills [to look for my son].
 They said that they didn't like me."

 "[I] went everyday to the police to know if they had done something.
 I look in their files, everything was on paper and then there were tapes.
 In the beginning they had computers and they didn't know how to work with computers, because the officers there were old and didn't know how to work with computers."